EFREI-2026-I2-ISSG-Data-1/Project/README.md

 1. **Services not starting**: Check logs and ensure ports are available
 2. **No data in Grafana**: Verify producer is sending data and Spark is processing
-3. **API rate limits**: System falls back to mock data automatically
+3. **API key issues**: Ensure you have a valid OpenWeatherMap API key
 4. **Memory issues**: Adjust Docker resource limits if needed

 ### Health Checks: